 We get a lot of questions about how to run an Arduino off of solar panels.
 We decided to do a bit of testing and came up with three pretty simple ways to run an Arduino even if you aren’t near your computer or an AC plug.

 A 5Volt Battery with a USB Port – There are a number of battery packs out there with an integrated USB port.
-Our 3,000mAh USB Battery connects to the Arduino via a USB A/B Cable.
-It is also included with many of our solar chargers.
+Our 3,000mAh V15 USB Battery Pack connects to the Arduino via a USB A/B Cable.
+It is also included with many of our portable solar chargers.
 The major downside is that there is a one hour shut-off in our battery if the load is drawing less than 50mA.
 This is great for preserving battery life in the pack but not great if you need to run the Arduino for over an hour.
 You can restart the battery by pressing the Power Button.

 Solar & Battery Hybrid – We were pointed towards these Tenergy Lithium-Ion Cells (3.7V 2600mAh) and this smart battery case (puts two Li-Ion 3.7V cells in series) by office neighbors Breakfast NY.
 We connected three of our 10Volt panels in Parallel with our Generator circuit box (As an alternative, you could wire two of our 2.0 Watt, 6Volt panels in series to charge this configuration), connected the circuit box to the Arduino’s DC Jack, then connected the second out from the circuit box to the 2 Li-Ion cells.